 Chinese silverleaf - Cathaya argyrophylla

 From southern China and as rare as the panda, this species only has about 1,000 mature individual trees in the wild and is rare in cultivation.
-In its natural habitat it grows on steep narrow mountainsides on limestone soil.
-In pre-history this tree grew in Europe and Canada (evidenced by fossils) but is now limited to a very small geographical region in China where it is highly protected.
+In its natural habitat it grows on steep narrow mountain sides on limestone soil.
+In pre-history this tree grew in Europe and Canada (as evidenced by fossils) but is now limited to a very small geographical region in China where it is highly protected.